 To use a SAC travel grant (or revenue funds) for travel expenses, the student organization member who is traveling will need to do the following:

-- Complete the online Travel Request form located in Presence.
+- Complete the Expenditure Request Form.

 - Schedule a travel meeting with Student Involvement by calling 414-229-5780.